 This means maintaining the exterior and interior surfaces, patching, and finishing touch.
 It also includes revising the look of the facility’s exterior and interior with a fresh coat of paint.

-Painting means applying color to a surface or wall, and paints consist of a protective coating to preserve the exterior and interior surface.
-Proper choosing of paints can create a unique ambiance with a broad spectrum of colors and innovative designs.
+Additionally, painting means applying color to a surface or wall, and paints consist of a protective coating to preserve the exterior and interior surface.
+Furthermore, proper choosing of paints can create a unique ambiance with a broad spectrum of colors and innovative designs.
 Also, it will raise your property value.

 Inspection and Property Detailing